Sacramento Gas Basin Alvares Gas Discovery

 Bombora has also exercised an option to earn a further 5% in Alvares, by funding Sacgasco’s share of a re-entry of the discovery well to assess it for a possible sidetrack to the gas reservoirs instead of requiring a more expensive new well from the surface.
 A sidetrack could significantly reduce the cost of testing the gas zones.
 The promoted component of Bombora’s cost to earn its extra interest would be capped at circa US$200,000.

-The Alvares Joint Venture does not have a licence – required commitment to drill the well and is therefore in the advantageous position of being able to make a decision after reviewing information obtained from other relevant drilling programmes in the Sacramento Basin that are in progress for 2017.
+The Alvares Joint Venture does not have a licence – required commitment to drill the well and is therefore in the advantageous position of being able to make a decision after reviewing information obtained from other relevant drilling programmes in the Sacramento Basin that are in progress.

 Alvares-1 was drilled to a total depth of 4,380m (14,060 feet) to test the Early Cretaceous age, Stoney Creek Formation targeting at the time, oil.
 This formation is part of an early, marine basin fill and is comprised of sandstones and conglomerates interspersed with clay rich rocks.
 Wireline log data from the well indicates extensive zones with conventional gas reservoir potential.